-- (a) Contribution cycle.
-The following constitute separate contribution cycles: - (1) The pre-election contribution cycle begins on July 1 of the calendar year before the date of the regular municipal election, and ends on the date of the regular municipal election; - (2) For a candidate or a specific-purpose political action committee (SPAC) formed for the purpose of supporting or opposing a candidate in a run-off election after the regular municipal election, beginning the day after the regular municipal election, and ending on the date of the run-off election; - (3) The post-election contribution cycle begins on the day after the regular municipal election or the day after the run-off election, as applicable, until June 30 of the calendar year before the next regular municipal election. - (b) Under V.T.C.A., Election Code § 251.001, a "contribution" means a direct or indirect transfer of money, goods, or services, or any other thing of value and includes an agreement made or other obligation incurred, whether legally enforceable or not, to make a transfer.
+- (a) Contribution cycles applicable to candidates and specific purpose political action committees (SPAC) formed for the purpose of supporting or opposing a candidate.
+The following constitute separate contribution cycles: - The pre-election contribution cycle begins on July 1 of the calendar year before the date of the general [regular] municipal election, and ends on the date of the general [regular] municipal election; - (2) The run-off election contribution cycle begins [For a candidate or a specificpurpose political action committee (SPAC) formed for the purpose of supporting or opposing a candidate in a run-off election after the regular municipal election, beginning] the day after the general [regular] municipal election, and [ending] ends on the date of the run-off election, for candidates involved in the run-off election; - (3) The post-election contribution cycle begins on the day after the general [regular] municipal election or the day after the run-off election, as applicable, [until] through June 30 of the calendar year before the next general [regular] municipal election; and - (4) The special election contribution cycle resulting from a City Council vacancy will begin on the day the City Council acknowledges the vacancy and ends on the date of the special election.
+The special run-off contribution cycle begins the day after the special election and ends on the date of the special run-off election. - (b) Under V.T.C.A., Election Code § 251.001, a "contribution" means a direct or indirect transfer of money, goods, or services, or any other thing of value and includes an agreement made or other obligation incurred, whether legally enforceable or not, to make a transfer.
 The term includes a loan or extension of credit, other than those expressly excluded by this subdivision, and a guarantee of a loan or extension of credit, including a loan described by this subdivision.